Anwar3006/URL_Shortner/README.md

 - After it builds, run `docker run -p -d 3000:80 <name_you_used_for_frontend_image>` inside the Frontend directory
 - The `-d` flag runs the docker containers in detach mode, which means you'll have access to your terminal/cmd/powershell to run the commands

-## Dependencies

-- List any major dependencies or technologies used in your project.

-## Contributing

-If you'd like to contribute to this project, please follow my [Contributing Guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).